christianfosli/christianfosli.github.io/content/posts/2024-systemd-resolved-private-ep/index.md

 Queue systemd-resolved

-#### Specific DNS servers for specific domain names with systemd-resolved
+#### My solution: Configure specific DNS servers for specific domain names with systemd-resolved

 Systemd-resolved is configured either by modifying the /etc/systemd/resolved.conf configuration file, or by creating "drop-ins" in the /etc/systemd/resolved.conf.d directory.